ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### CLI switches

 ```
-      --action <action>                          What ShadowTraffic should do (run, bootstrap).
+      --action <action>                          What ShadowTraffic should do (bootstrap, run, sign-lease).
 Defaults to run.
       --bootstrap-from-avro-schema <file>        Uses the provided Avro Schema file to approximate the ShadowTraffic configuration.
       --bootstrap-from-json-schema <file>        Uses the provided JSON Schema file to approximate the ShadowTraffic configuration.
       --bootstrap-to <to>                        The target connection type to bootstrap the ShadowTraffic configuration file to.